SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW2 Lesson 1 & 2 Vocabulary.md

 #### 09	:	Nazi-Soviet Pact
 >agreement between Germany and the Soviet Union in 1939 in which the two nations promised not to fight each other and to divide up land in Eastern Europe.

-Nazi-Soviet Pact was a mutualy benifical agreement.
+Nazi-Soviet Pact was a mutually beneficial agreement.

 ## Lesson 2 – Axis Powers Advance- pg-462